 Should men remove their pubic hair?
 The answer to this age old question depends largely on who you are, where you are, and more than anything, who you ask.
 I tried to address the subject the best way I knew how to do in a previous post wittily titled Should you shave your pubes?

-I first spotted BallsBalm in some featured item box at an online retailer where the whole “Bare Pair King Kombo” kit was on sale for a mere fifteen dollars.
+Balls Balm is not to be confused with the similarly named Bum & Ball Balm.
+I first spotted the product in some featured item box at an online retailer where the whole “Bare Pair King Kombo” kit was on sale for a mere fifteen US dollars.
 That should have been my second warning.

 It wasn’t long before the product arrived.
 I couldn’t help but notice that it all looked a lot fancier on the website.
-I was sent two tubes of cream, two tongue depressors and a glove that looks like it came out of a dollar store discount bin or a Michael Jackson Halloween costume kit.
+I was sent two tubes of cream, two tongue depressors, and a glove that looks like it came out of a dollar store discount bin or a Michael Jackson Halloween costume kit.
 Was I a victim of clever marketing?
 For the first time in my entire life I was starting to feel that way.
-It hit a hell of a lot harder later as you’ll see.
+It hit a hell of a lot harder later as you will see.

-I didn’t use the product for the first few days.
+I didn’t use Balls Balm for the first few days.
 Finally I felt ready to give it a go.
 I opened the plastic bag and pulled out the direction sheet.
 What’s this?
 You should test out the cream on a body part that isn’t sensitive.
 Let it sit for no more than then minutes than remove it with a shower and the glove.
 Sounded okay to me.
 I’d rather have a small sore spot on my leg than a beat red ball bag.
 I applied a small amount to my leg with the enclosed sticks, which itself was quite a feat, and waited.
 After nine minutes I jumped in the shower and washed it off, giving a rub with the glove.

 The balm broke up the hairs where I applied it.
-I had to give quite a rub with the glove, but eventually the majority of the now-brittle hairs rubbed off.
+I had to give quite a rub with the glove.
+But eventually the majority of the now-brittle hairs rubbed off.
 It wasn’t beautiful, but it was just a test.
 The test succeeded.
 I figured it was safe to move on to the family jewels.
 Boy was I wrong.

 The cream is thick, white, and stinky.
 It comes out in a steady stream but breaks up easily.
 Trying to apply it to your sack with the enclosed sticks is a nightmare.
 After about a minute I gave up and just applied it by hand.
 Once I covered my entire change purse front and back, I sat perched at the end of a wooden chair with my boys hanging over the side waiting for 8 or 9 minutes to go by.

 About two minutes in I noticed that my pouch was starting to tingle.
 I figured that was normal.
-It is a chemical after all.
+Balls Balm is a chemical after all.
 About a minute or two later the tingle turned into a light sting.
 One minute more and it was definitely stinging.
 That should have been my fourth and final warning but I figured I’d man up and wait until a full 8 minutes had passed.
 When the time came I was anxious to get back into the shower.

-I cranked up the water and aimed it at my testicles.
+I cranked up the water and aimed it at my scrotum.
 Once the glove was on I began to grope myself, just as the instructions stated.
 No more than ten seconds into that process I felt an excruciating burning sensation.
 Now I wanted nothing more than to get this stuff off of my sack.
 The problem was that it was stuck on like a searing, burning napalm from the deepest depth of hell.
-Right on my change purse!
+Right on my coin purse!

 Maybe my skin is just sensitive, but I don’t think so.
 It’s more likely that this cream belongs nowhere near any man’s nads.
 You can find dozens of horror stories online.
 I only wish I would have been smart enough to search them out earlier.
 I will never again apply a chemical to my gonads.
-I don’t care if I end up with a bush that is thicker and blacker than Martin Scorsese’s eyebrows (more likely I’ll just revert back to the electric trimmer for periodic grooming to keep things in order).
+I don’t care if I end up with a bush that is thicker and blacker than Martin Scorsese’s eyebrows.
+More likely I’ll just revert back to the electric trimmer for periodic grooming to keep things in order.

 I was scheduled to meet up with a hot young lady only a few hours after baking my balzac, though there was no way that was going to happen after what I had been through.
 Hell, I could barely even walk over to the phone to cancel.
 Damn it.

-I give Balls a whopping 0.5 stars, and that’s only because the software this website is based on doesn’t allow me to give it a zero.
+Besides, I doubt she wanted to get involved with a bloody red set of balls.
+I looked like a dog in heat, and felt even worse.
+I give Balls a whopping 0.5 stars.
+And that’s only because the software this website is based on doesn’t allow me to give it a zero.
 Balls sucks balls.
 It’s the worst product I’ve ever used.